-The Institute of Managers and Leaders (Group) Limited ACN 163 376 921 (IML) and its related bodies corporate (referred to in this document as we, us or our) recognise that your privacy is very important and we are committed to protecting the personal information we collect from you.
+The Institute of Managers and Leaders Australia and New Zealand ABN 31 163 376 921 (IML) and its related bodies corporate (referred to in this document as we, us or our) recognise that your privacy is very important and we are committed to protecting the personal information we collect from you.
 The Privacy Act 1988 (Cth) (Privacy Act), and the Australian Privacy Principles (APPs) govern the way in which we must manage your personal information and this policy sets out how we collect, use, disclose and otherwise manage your personal information.

 Types of information collected